-Catharanthus roseus, Madagascar Periwinkle or Rosy Periwinkle or Vinca is a member of the Apocynaceae family of plants with a very toxic sap.
-It has pink flowers with five petals only.
+Catharanthus roseus, Madagascar Periwinkle or Rosy Periwinkle, or Vinca is a member of the Apocynaceae family of plants.
+It has a very toxic sap.
+It has pink flowers with five petals.
 The foliage is dark green and leathery.
-An evergreen herbaceous sub-shrub, it is native to Madagascar.
+It is an evergreen herbaceous sub-shrub.
+Catharanthus roseus is native to Madagascar.

-The plant is popular in many gardens but it also is being used for medicinal purposes.
-It was traditionally used in Chinese medicine to treat number of ailments.
-More recently while it was being researched for its anti-diabetic properties it was discovered that it contains alkaloids that are now being used in chemotherapy to treat several types of cancer including childhood leukemia.
+Catharanthus roseus is popular in many gardens but it also is being used for medicinal purposes.
+They used it in Chinese medicine to treat a number of ailments.
+More recently, while they were researching it for its anti-diabetic properties, they discovered that it contains alkaloids that they now use in chemotherapy to treat several types of cancer including childhood leukemia.

-Plant Catharanthus roseus in full sun or partial shade in sandy loam well-drained soil.
+Grow Catharanthus roseus in full sun or partial shade.
+Plant it in sandy, rich, and well-drained soil.
 You can propagate by seed or cuttings.
-The sap very toxic if ingested.
+The sap is very toxic if ingested.
 Catharanthus roseus does not withstand frost.